Visyond/website-hugo/site/content/nav/_index.md

     title: Press
   - path: /partner-with-visyond/
     title: Partner with Visyond
-solutionsInfoTitle: Get what no other spreadsheet-based technology can give you
+solutionsInfoTitle: Make better decisions, faster.
-solutionsInfoDescr: Do in minutes what takes you days now.
+solutionsInfoDescr: Get what no other spreadsheet-based technology can give you
-featuresInfoTitle: Get what no other spreadsheet-based technology can give you
+featuresInfoTitle: Make better decisions, faster.
-featuresInfoDescr: Do in minutes what takes you days now.
+featuresInfoDescr: Get what no other spreadsheet-based technology can give you
 ---